Ethan-Sarricolea/PyImagEditor/README.md

 ## architecture

-I was used the MVC architecture
+I use the MVC architecture

 ```bash
 PyImagEditor/